wengel7/G-Portfolio-/README.md

 # G-Portfolio-
-It is my trial portfolio
+It is the first portfolio I made with only html and css.